Raymond Moriyama: Early life and education

-During his years in University, he ran into his childhood friend Sachi from Vancouver.
-When they began to date, he knew immediately that she was the one he was going to marry.
-He told her this many times, but she just laughed.
-She never believed him.
-They married in 1954.
-Together, they had five children, including two sons who also become architects, Ajon and Jason Moriyama.
+During his years in university, Moriyama ran into his childhood friend Sachi from Vancouver, and the two began dating.
+They married in 1954, and together had five children, including two sons who also become architects, Ajon and Jason Moriyama.

 Moriyama received a Bachelor of Architecture degree from the University of Toronto in 1954, and a Master of Architecture degree in civic and town planning from the School of Architecture at McGill University in 1957.

-His sons, Ajon and Jason, became principals at Moriyama + Teshima Architects after Raymond Moriyama retired in 2003.
-In 2013, Ajon Moriyama founded Ajon Moriyama Architect, doing independent work in Toronto.
+After he retired in 2003, Moriyama's sons, Ajon and Jason, became principals at Moriyama & Teshima Architects.
+In 2013, Ajon Moriyama founded Ajon Moriyama Architect, which takes on independent work in Toronto.

 Career

-Moriyama's first large project as an independent architect was the Ontario Science Centre in Toronto, built in 1964.
+Moriyama's first large project as an independent architect was the Ontario Science Centre in Toronto, with design starting in 1964, the building being finished in 1969.

 After years of working independently as an architect, Moriyama established his Toronto-based firm in 1958 and in 1970 was joined by Ted Teshima and is now Moriyama & Teshima Architects.
 Some of their notable early projects include the Scarborough Civic Centre from 1973, and the Metropolitan Toronto Reference Library from 1977.
 Both of these projects won Governor General's Medals.
 Moriyama has been heavily involved in bringing a Japanese cultural influence to Western society.
 He is a part of the Japanese Order of the Rising Sun, as well as the Order of Ontario.
 Many of Moriyama's architectural awards recognize his excellency in materiality, landscape, and urban design.
 Some of his core values as an architect involve the principles of designing for human scale and human functionality.
 Ted Teshima retired in 2006, and died in 2016.